FoRTE-Research/afl/readme.md

 sudo ./build_qemu_support.sh
 chmod +x ../afl-qemu-trace
 ```
 Note that the build may finish with an error even though `afl-qemu-trace` was built correctly.
-Read a few build status message back in the log to determine if the build was successful.
+We recommend checking a few build status messages in the log to determine if the build was successful.

 ## afl-fuzz-saveinputs
-afl-fuzz-saveinputs is a modified version of afl-fuzz for dumping generated inputs to file.
+`afl-fuzz-saveinputs` is a modified version of `afl-fuzz` for dumping generated inputs to file.
+Usage is as follows:

-Syntax:
 ```
 afl-fuzz-saveinputs -i [/path/to/seed_dir] -o [/path/to/out_dir] -e [time budget (# minutes)] [optional_args] -Q -- [/path/to/target] [target_args]
 ```